Chompions/WordMemorizer/README.md

 ## Upcoming features

-* Press item to edit words (yes, this is not implemented yet)
 * Save more information per words, such as radical count, is-common check, JLPT level, etc.
-* Automatically find meaning/definition of a word while typing
-* Floating bubble to add word entry wherever you are on screen just by copy/paste
+* Add word entry in floating bubble just by copy/paste
+* Add word by drawing and character recognition
 * More features

 **Note**: If you have any ideas on what other features I should add, feel free to contact me or file an issue